mm-camelcase/todo-service/README.md

 # Demo App

-This project is a simple Spring Boot application that can be used for testing CICD pipelines & deployments.
+This project is a simple Spring Boot application designed for testing CI/CD pipelines & deployments.
+The application behavior varies based on the active profile:

+- **Default Profile:** Uses an H2 in-memory database and has authentication disabled.

+- **Demo Profile:** Uses PostgreSQL and has authentication enabled via Spring Security with Keycloak tokens

 ## Requirements